sylvain-kern/tufte-style-article/readme.md

 # `tufte-style-article`

 `tufte-style-article` is a LaTeX class with a design similar to Edward Tufte's works.
 His designs are known for their simplicty, legibleness, extensive use of sidenotes in a wide dedicated margin and tight text and graphic integration.
 This class is however not a rigourous copy of E.Tufte's works, it is more of an inspiration.
-It also includes design features from *The Elements of Typographic Style*.
+It also includes design features from Robert Bringhurst's *Elements of Typographic Style*.

+The overall look and features of this class can be seen in `documentation.pdf`, with more in-depth explanation. `tufte-style-article` is meant to be adaptive: one can typeset small casual papers, or more fancy and hefty documents.

 # Installation